Baked oatmeal with sweet potato

 - 3 Tbsp softened butter

-- 4 Tbsp almond flour (or wheat flour)
+- 4 Tbsp almond flour or all-purpose flour

 - 1 Tbsp sugar

-- For best nutrient absorption, place oats, milk, and yogurt in a bowl and let sit in a warm place overnight.
+- For best digestibility, place oats, milk, and yogurt in a bowl and let sit in a warm place overnight.

-- Preheat oven to 375 degrees with a 10 inch cast iron skillet in the oven.
+- Preheat oven to 375 degrees F with a 10 inch cast iron skillet in the oven.

-- After soaking, stir in all remaining ingredients and mix until well combined.
+- Stir in all remaining ingredients and mix until well combined.

 - Grease pan and bake for 35 to 40 minutes.

-- Crumb Topping: Use a fork and ‘cut’ ingredients together.
+- Crumb Topping: Use a fork and mix ingredients together until it's a coarse crumble consistency.
 Sprinkle over the top before baking.